 Human Subjects Research

 All research conducted or sponsored by Duquesne University that involves human subjects must be pre-approved by the Institutional Review Board for Protection of Human Subjects.
 This requirement is based on The Administrative Policy #41.
-For additional information, visit Duquesne's Human Subjects page.
+View Duquesne's Human Subjects page for more information.

 All research conducted or sponsored by Duquesne University that involves live vertebrate animals must be approved by the IACUC before research begins.
-For additional information, visit our Animal Care page.
+View our Animal Care page.

 Biosafety & Radiation Safety